Quantum Computing: Lecture Notes: Introduction

 \section{Introduction}

-When Shor's algorithm had just appeared in 1994, most people (especially physicists) were extremely skeptical about the prospects of actually building a quantum computer.
+When Shor's algorithm had just appeared in 1994, most people (especially experimental physicists, who were very aware of the difficulties in manipulating subatomic particles) were extremely skeptical about the prospects of actually building a quantum computer.
 In their view, it would be impossible to avoid errors when manipulating small quantum systems, and such errors would very quickly overwhelm the computation, rendering it no more useful than classical computation.
 However, in the few years that followed, the theory of quantum error-correction and fault-tolerant computation was developed.
 This shows, roughly speaking, that if the error-rate per operation can be brought down to something reasonably small (say 1\%), and the errors between different qubits are not very correlated, then we can actually do near-perfect quantum computing for as long as we want.
 Below we give a succinct and somewhat sketchy introduction to this important but complex area, just explaining the main ideas.
-See the surveys by Gottesman~\cite{gottesman:eccintro} and Terhal~\cite{terhal:qmemories} for more (in particular the important ``surface code,'' which we won't cover here).
+See the surveys by Gottesman~\cite{gottesman:eccintro} and Terhal~\cite{terhal:qmemories} for more (in particular the latter for the important ``surface code,'' which we won't cover here).